-It’s surprising to us how many of our clients hold security clearances, in one form or another.
-I mean it makes sense that a Border Patrol Agent would have a security clearance; but so does nearly everyone, civilian or military working on Davis Monthon Air Force Base; nearly everyone of the thousands working at Raytheon (the largest missile factory in the world is right here in Tucson); everyone working at Ft.
-Huachauca down in Sierra Vista (Signal Corps); most of the prison and jail guards around here; and even many of the contractors who go into secure facilities –even water treatment plants—these people all have security clearances.
-Which they too can lose, easily it seems, when they get arrested or cited for sometimes relatively minor crimes.
+Over 5 million Americans hold federal government security clearances.
+Here in Southern Arizona that includes Border Patrol Agents, almost everyone, civilian or military working on Davis Monthon Air Force Base; nearly everyone of the thousands working at Raytheon (the largest missile factory in the world is right here in Tucson); everyone working at Ft.
+Huachuca down in Sierra Vista (Signal Corps); most of the prison and jail guards around here; and even many of the contractors who go into secure facilities –even water treatment plants.
+These clearances can be lost, easily it seems, when employees get arrested or cited for sometimes relatively minor crimes.

-One thing we’ve discovered is that immediate disclosure of a ticket to a superior is really important.
-Security Clearances, after all, are all about integrity.
+One thing we’ve discovered is that immediate disclosure of a ticket or arrest to a superior is really important.
+Most clearance holders are required to report any arrest, criminal citation, or involvement in any legal action, such as a lawsuit.
+Security clearances, after all, are all about integrity.
 A security clearance holder never wants to be suspected of anything less than candor.

 A defense attorney may be able to challenge evidence regarding the validity of blood tests or field sobriety tests.
 If this evidence is successfully challenged, this could positively impact you.